modernish/modernish/README.md

   but instead joins them into a single field separated by spaces (even though, as said, IFS does not contain a space).
   Found on: bash 2
+* `BUG_PSUBBKSL1`: A backslash-escaped `}` character within a quoted parameter substitution is not unescaped. (bash 2 & 3, standard dash, Busybox ash)
 * `BUG_PSUBPAREN`: Parameter substitutions where the word to substitute contains parentheses wrongly cause a "bad substitution" error. (pdksh)
 * `BUG_PSUBSQUOT`: in pattern matching parameter substitutions